A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 On EVM blockchains like Ethereum, a transaction consists of several fields, one of which is the nonce.
 The nonce is a unique number that represents the count of transactions sent from a particular address.
 It serves two main purposes:

-Ordering: The nonce ensures that transactions from the same address are processed in the intended order, a transaction with a nonce 9 for example, will not be mined/processed until all transactions with nonces 0-8 have been mined/processed.
+Ordering: The nonce ensures that transactions from the same address are processed in order.
+A transaction with nonce 9 won’t be mined until everything with nonces 0–8 has been mined.

-Uniqueness: A nonce can only be used once, this provides a mechanism to protect against replay attack (each transaction can be only executed once).
+Uniqueness: A nonce can only be used once.
+That’s what protects against replay attacks — each transaction can only be executed once.

 Why do nonce collisions happen?